Goyapa/JS-datastructures-and-algorithms/README.md

-# JavaScript datas tructures and algorithms
+# JavaScript data structures and algorithms
 My incomplete collection of JavaScript data structures and algorithms.